AleoNet/ARCs/README.md

 # ARCs

-Aleo Request for Comments (ARCs) are protocol-, network-, and application-level standards for the Aleo ecosystem.

 🚨 This repository is under active development. 🚨

+Aleo Request for Comments (ARCs) are protocol-level, network-level, and application-level standards for the Aleo ecosystem.

 ## 📝 License